MUTHUSELVANV/Simple-Linear-Regression/README.md

   Linear Regression comes under Supervised learning since we are predicting a target.
-  From sklearn library, under the linear_model module, we are importing LinearRegression Then we are assigning an object to LinearRegression Later, we fit the object on the training dataset
+  From sklearn library, under the linear_model module, we are importing LinearRegression Then we are assigning an object to LinearRegression Later, we fit the object on the training dataset.
 - 3rd JAR: **Model** -
-  We arrive at a mathematical formula containing features and target from the calculated parameters
+  We arrive at a mathematical formula containing features and target from the calculated parameters.
 - 4th JAR: **Loss** -
   We are calculating Mean Squared Error on test data to numerically understand how well the model works.
 - 5th JAR: **Learning** -